-- the consolidated statement of profit and loss and other comprehensive income; - the consolidated and parent company statement of financial position; - the consolidated and parent company statements of changes in equity; - the consolidated statement of changes in cash flow; and - the related notes 1 to 34.
+- the consolidated statement of profit and loss and other comprehensive income; - the consolidated and parent company statements of financial position; - the consolidated and parent company statements of changes in equity; - the consolidated statement of changes in cash flow; and - the related notes 1 to [33].

-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom adopted international accounting standards and, as regards the parent company financial statements, as applied in accordance with the provisions of the Companies Act 2006.
+The financial reporting framework that has been applied in their preparation is applicable law and IFRSs as issued by the IASB.

-Basis for opinion
+2. Basis for opinion